rodneylab/sveltekit-blog-mdx/README.md

 └── svelte.config.js
 ```

-### `/`

-- `generate-sitemap.js` script for generating an XML sitemap, only needed for static sites, otherwise SvelteKit creates an endpoint from which the sitemap is served (see `src/routes/sitemap.xml.js`).

 ### `src/content`

 - The `src/content/blog` is where we need to put our blog posts.
 Just clean out the sample content and replace it with your views on the world!
 There is a separate folder for each post, which allows you to keep images, video and other related media specific to a post better organised.
 We set the browser path from this folder name, so keep that in mind when naming the folders.
 Write the actual post in a file called `index.md` within post's folder.
 Although the file has an `.md` extension, you can write Svelte in it.

 ### `src`

-- `hooks.js` we define Content Security Policy (CSP) and other HTTP security headers in here, effective for server side rendered apps.
+- `hooks.server.js` we define Content Security Policy (CSP) and other HTTP security headers in here, effective for server side rendered apps.
 See <a aria-label="Open post on Svelte Kit stati site H T T P headers" href="https://rodneylab.com/sveltekit-static-site-http-headers/">post on SvelteKit static site HTTP headers</a> to see how to set up CSP etc for static sites.

 ### `src/components`